Understanding the Nutrient Mitigation Scheme

 Property owners with existing septic systems and developers of new residential properties can participate in the scheme, provided their project meets specific location-based criteria.

 The scheme is backed by environmental authorities and aligns with national regulations.
 It is a proactive approach to managing nutrient pollution effectively.
 By participating, property owners contribute to local environmental health.
-Qaulification is based on demand and location.
+Qualification is based on demand and location.
 Demand is generated by new housing requiring credits which are then matched to potential sites in the correct river catchment.
 Contact us to find out if you are located in one of the catchement areas.
 See here for a map of those areas.

 The nutrient credit system allows properties to offset their wastewater impact by upgrading to modern, efficient systems like Package Treatment Plants (PTPs).
 These credits are assigned based on installation locations and contribute to reducing overall nutrient pollution.